Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 is routed.
 ![Residual Graph](/images/post10/residual_graph.png "Residual Graph")

-We can see the residual capacity on the links on the graph.
+We can see the residual capacity of the links on the graph.
 SEA -> IAD path is 100G links, with 50Gbps getting routed from each SEA router pairs to IAD routers.
 This leaves us with 25Gbps on those paths.
 Similarity for LAX -> IAD, we have 50Gbps getting routed on each link leaving us with 250Gbps between each router pair (400 * .75 = 300.0, 300 - 50 = 250).